 - 1. INJURY AND ILLNESS RECORDKEEPING AND REPORTING.
 It is DOE policy that environmental, safety, and health reports be complete and readily available for authorized dissemination outside the cleared community.
-When accidents or incidents occur in Unclassified Controlled Nuclear Information (UCNI) sensitive facilities and/or involve classified operations, the local classification officer will be consulted to ensure that such reports do not inadvertently disclose classified or unclassified controlled information (such as UCNI or Official Use Only information.)
-If classification concerns appear to inhibit completely forthright reporting, the DOE offices of Classified and Controlled Information Review and Information Classification and Control Policy will provide assistance in creating complete yet unclassified reports.
+When accidents or incidents occur in Unclassified Controlled Nuclear Information (UCNI) sensitive facilities and/or involve classified operations, the local classification officer will be consulted to verify that such reports do not inadvertently disclose classified or unclassified controlled information (such as UCNI or Official Use Only information.)
+If classification concerns appear to inhibit completely forthright reporting, the Office of Classification will provide assistance in creating complete yet unclassified reports.
 If this cannot be accomplished, the reports will be annotated to indicate the existence, identification and file location of any classified addendum. - a.
 Work-Related Fatalities, Injuries, and Illnesses.
-Heads of Headquarters Elements and Heads of Field Elements will ensure that DOE contractors report work-related fatalities, injuries, and illnesses occurring among DOE contractor/subcontractor employees and arising out of work primarily performed at DOE-owned or DOE-leased facilities under their direction.
-Reports will be submitted to the Assistant Secretary for Environment, Safety and Health according to procedures provided in paragraphs 3a through 3g of the CRD to this Manual.
+Heads of Headquarters Elements and Heads of Field Elements will require DOE contractors to report work-related fatalities, injuries, and illnesses occurring among DOE contractor/subcontractor employees and arising out of work primarily performed at DOE-owned or DOE-leased facilities under their direction.
+Reports will be submitted to the Chief Health, Safety and Security Officer according to procedures provided in paragraphs 3a through 3g of the CRD to this Manual.
 Periodic, at least twice per year, quality checks will be performed to verify that the information recorded and reported to DOE, through the Computerized Accident/Incident Reporting System, regarding work related injuries and illnesses to DOE contractor employees is thorough, accurate, and consistent with information contained in local records.

-Heads of Field Elements and the Director for the Office of Management, Budget and Evaluation (for Headquarters, including NNSA Headquarters) will record occupational fatalities, injuries, and illnesses occurring among Federal employees arising out of work primarily performed at DOE-owned or DOE-leased facilities.
-Reports of work-related fatalities, injuries, and illnesses to DOE employees will comply with the record keeping and reporting requirements contained in the current version of Title 29, Code of Federal Regulations (CFR), Part 1960, Subpart I, with modifications that follow in paragraphs 1a(1) through 1a(5) and 1c through 1f, below.
+Heads of Field Elements and the Director for the Office of Management (for Headquarters, including NNSA Headquarters) will record occupational fatalities, injuries, and illnesses occurring among Federal employees arising out of work primarily performed at DOE-owned or DOE-leased facilities.
+Reports of work-related fatalities, injuries, and illnesses to DOE employees will comply with the recordkeeping and reporting requirements contained in the current version of Title 29, Code of Federal Regulations (CFR), Part 1960, Subpart I, with modifications that follow in paragraphs 1a(1) through 1a(5) and 1c through 1f, below.

-(1) Record all recordable occupational injuries and illnesses experienced by DOE employees on the Log of Work-Related Injuries and Illnesses, OSHA Form No. 300, and complete an annual summary of the information contained on OSHA Form No. 300 using the Summary of Work-Related Injuries and Illnesses, OSHA Form No. 300A (see Appendix B).
+- (1) Record all recordable occupational injuries and illnesses experienced by DOE employees on the Log of Work-Related Injuries and Illnesses, OSHA Form No. 300, and complete an annual summary of the information contained on OSHA Form No. 300 using the Summary of Work-Related Injuries and Illnesses, OSHA Form No. 300A (see Appendix B). - (2) Record and report all DOE employee recordable work-related injuries and illnesses on the electronic form DOE F 5484.3, Individual

-(2) Record and report all DOE employee recordable work-related injuries and illnesses on the electronic form DOE F 5484.3, Individual Accident/Incident Report, in lieu of OSHA Form No. 301, Injury and Illness Incident Report.
+Accident/Incident Report, in lieu of OSHA Form No. 301, Injury and Illness Incident Report.